 Federal income tax

 FIT is different for every employee.
-The amount you withhold for an employee’s federal income tax depends on the employee’s Form W-4 withholding allowances.
+The amount you withhold for an employee’s federal income tax depends on the employee’s Form W-4 withholding information.

 You can calculate FIT by hand using IRS Publication 15.
 Or, you can use payroll software to calculate it for you.